-• Choose the place to give the injection where your doctor or nurse has told you - usually on your upper thighs or abdomen.
+• Choose the place to give the injection where your healthcare professional or nurse has told you - usually on your upper thighs or abdomen.

 - Clean the skin by wiping the area with an alcohol wipe.
 Allow the site to dry. - Lay the used side of the alcohol wipe to the side. - Verify once more that the Dose Display reads "250".
 If it does not, you must adjust it (see step 4.
-Setting your dose to 250). - Inject the dose as you were told to by your doctor or nurse. - Holding the pen in one hand, use your other hand to gently squeeze the skin together to make a raised area at the injection site.
+Setting your dose to 250). - Inject the dose as you were told to by your healthcare professional or nurse. - Holding the pen in one hand, use your other hand to gently squeeze the skin together to make a raised area at the injection site.
 Slowly push the needle into the skin (1). - Insert the needle at a 90° angle into the skin.
-You might bend the needle if you do not insert it at a 90° angle. - Press the Dose Setting Knob down as far as it will go and hold it to complete the full injection.
+You might bend the needle if you do not insert it at a 90° angle. - Place your thumb in the middle of the dose setting knob. - Slowly press the Dose Setting Knob down as far as it will go and hold it to complete the full injection.